 Advanced Merch by Amazon SEO

 Following the exact strategy that I laid out above, I was able to bring my Merch account to where it is today.

-So the above screenshot has just been taken.
-This is all from organic traffic only using the proper keywords and bullet point strat.
-In this advanced Merch SEO section, I want to go over how I plan on doubling these numbers.
+So the above screenshot was taken in late 2016.
+This is all from organic traffic only using the proper keywords and bullet point strategy.
+In this advanced Merch SEO section, I want to go over how you can double these numbers.

-I could always just add more shirts (and you can sure bet I will!).
-There are over 7000 empty slots right now.
-I admit I have been slacking.
+You could always just add more shirts (and you can sure bet I will!).
+There were over 7000 empty slots.
+I admit I had been slacking.
 The real secret to increasing those numbers without putting up more shirts (which costs more money if you are outsourcing), is to actually do SEO outside of Amazon.
 Keep in mind that this is an advanced section and most people will probably not try or attempt this.
 The ones who DO though, will put themselves far ahead of the competition.